leonardodalinky/fpsample/README.md

 }
 ```

 Bucket-based farthest point sampling (QuickFPS) is proposed in the following paper.
 The implementation is based on the author's [Repo](https://github.com/hanm2019/bucket-based_farthest-point-sampling_CPU).
+To port the implementation to other C++ program, check [this](https://github.com/leonardodalinky/fpsample/tree/main/src/bucket_fps/_ext) for details.
 ```
 @article{han2023quickfps,
   title={QuickFPS: Architecture and Algorithm Co-Design for Farthest Point Sampling in Large-Scale Point Clouds},